We have information you must know before you buy the Matrix.

 The Matrix AWD is the best choice for the Snow Belt.
 Its 4-speed automatic transmission and hardware in the electronically controlled all-wheel drive are similar to the system used in the RAV4 (though the Matrix doesn't get the RAV's 4WD Locked mode).
 Normally, the all-wheel-drive system in the Matrix S AWD sends all power to the front wheels, which is best for fuel economy.
 But when slippery conditions demand it, the system automatically diverts up to 45 percent of the power to the rear wheels.
 There is no driver action required and you'll never know it's working until you see a front-wheel-drive Matrix stuck in the snow next to you while you move onward.
 Any dynamic change you note on test drives is more likely a result of the extra weight than the added rear drive.
 We couldn't feel much difference in the way they drove unless we drove really hard.
 The Matrix S AWD might handle or ride slightly better because it comes with an independent rear suspension, which delivers finer control of suspension travel, and perhaps more suspension travel, maintaining rear tire contact and a softer ride.

-Disc brakes are used on all models and they come with ABS and Brake Assist functions to help the driver maintain control in emergency stopping situations.
+Disc brakes are used on all models and they come with ABS and brake assist to help the driver maintain control in emergency stopping situations.
 The disc brakes get bigger as you move up the model line, yet all get the job done fuss-free; you're not going to be going that fast in a Toyota Matrix.

 If there's a weak point in the Matrix driving dynamics, it's the electric power steering.
-(And we aren't blaming electric steering as a concept because other cars use it with better results.)
 Steering effort is low for parking maneuvers and gets higher with speed and cornering load as you would expect, and it goes where you point it.
-We found the steering feels relatively dull and doesn't have a lot of return-to-center force, so you may find yourself steering back to straight ahead more than you're used to.
+We found the steering feels relatively dull and doesn't have a lot of return-to-center force, so you may find yourself steering back to straight ahead more than you're used to, though it's subtle.

 The Toyota Matrix provides the economy-minded pricing and operation of a compact car with the practicality of a hatch.
 We like the Matrix L with 5-speed manual and Matrix S with 5-speed automatic.
 Matrix S AWD comes with all-wheel drive, an important option for those who need it.